-This article orginally appeared on WGSN
+This article originally appeared on WGSN Insider.

 Making sense of the huge number of e-commerce platforms in China is no easy task.